Survivor

 Engage, Empower, and Heal

-Founded in 2016 by attorney Rachel Monaco-Wilcox, LOTUS Legal Clinic is a Milwaukee-based nonprofit organization whose mission is to empower survivors of sexual violence and human trafficking (both sex and labor) by providing no-cost comprehensive legal services through its Legal Services Department as well as its own trauma-informed, humanities-based educational programming through its Survivor Empowerment Department.
+Founded in 2016 by attorney Rachel Monaco-Wilcox, LOTUS Legal Clinic is a Milwaukee-based nonprofit organization whose mission is to empower survivors of sexual violence and human trafficking (both sex and labor) by providing no-cost comprehensive legal services through its Legal Services Department as well as its own trauma-informed, humanities-based educational programming through its Therapeutic Art Program.

-Valuing a wholistic approach to survivor empowerment, LOTUS has developed two sister art education programs, Untold Stories and Rise & Thrive, that aim to engage, empower, and heal survivors through the practice of literary art (poetry and creative non-fiction) and through unique collaborations with local artists working in the community.
-The Survivor Empowerment department also assists with advocacy writing and victim impact statements, as well as helping survivors who are interested in public speaking opportunities.
+Valuing a wholistic approach to survivor wellness, LOTUS has developed two sister art education programs, Untold Stories and Rise & Thrive, that aim to engage, empower, and heal survivors through the practice of literary art (poetry and creative non-fiction) and through unique collaborations with local artists working in the community.
+LOTUS's Therapeutic Art Program also assists with advocacy writing and victim impact statements, as well as helping survivors who are interested in public speaking opportunities.

 Untold Stories